Skip to content

 Add module-level documentation

-You can can add it by creating a README.md file in the root directory of your module (proto in this example), and pushing the module to the BSR.
+You can add it by creating a README.md file in the root directory of your module (proto in this example), and pushing the module to the BSR.
 The README.md file is analogous to a GitHub repository's README.md file and supports all CommonMark syntax.

 Create the file: